Skip to content

 z float

-The axial position (height) along the grain.
+Axial position (height) along the grain [m].

 required